JehhFeitosa/DataStructureCourse/README.md

 # DataStructureCourse
-Directory for classes and exercises, of the Digital Inovation One data structure course
+Directory for classes and exercises, of the Digital Inovation One data structure course.